Mysmallscripts/Mask-T/README.md

-Extract pose or cut hidden masked areas of a mesh in Blender 2.8 in sculpt mode and apply volume with the solidify modier.
+Extract pose or cut hidden masked areas of a mesh in Blender 2.8 in sculpt mode

+The extract pose apply volume with the solidify modier.

 Works without masking the area too and just hidding it.